shutterstock

 When to use them

-• TODO and FIXME notes to remind of what must be changed or improved.
+• TODO and FIXME notes as a reminder of what must be changed or improved.

-You can also use comment syntax to temporarily disable code sections during debugging or development for quick testing and iteration (since, as you remember, the compile doesn’t see lines marked as comments.)
+You can also use comment syntax to temporarily disable code sections during debugging or development for quick testing and iteration (since, as you remember, the compiler doesn’t see lines marked as comments).

-Multi-line code comments explaining the implementation decisions behind a piece of JavaScript code
+Code comments explaining the implementation decisions behind a piece of JavaScript code.

-Multi-line code comments explaining the implementation decisions behind a piece of JavaScript code
+Multiline code comments explaining the implementation decisions behind a piece of JavaScript

 How to write code comments